Harley Brinsfield: Restaurant chain

-Radio show
+Radio program

+Brinsfield bought night broadcasting time on a succession of local radio stations (first in 1948 on WITH, then WSID, WCBM, WBAL from 1958 to 1974, and back to WITH in 1974).
+He used his gravelly voice and fun personality to present classic jazz and related popular music, including from his own large collection of records.
+Jacques Kelly of The Baltimore Sun described Brinsfield's "Harley Show" as "(unconsciously) some of the greatest local radio in Baltimore".

-Harley purchased two hours in a block and had complete charge of the show.
-The show lead in with the theme Things Ain't What They Used To Be(played by a Duke Ellington small band with Johnny Hodges on the tenor sax) and closed with Sailing Down the Chesapeake Bay (Played by Bob Scobey's Frisco Band).
-He would showcase a particular performer and trace that performer's development throughout his show.
-At various times, Harley used the Tishomingo Blues going to commercials or breaks.
+He purchased two hours in a block and had complete charge of the show.
+The show lead in with the theme "Things Ain't What They Used To Be" (played by a Duke Ellington small band with Johnny Hodges on the tenor sax) and closed with "Sailing Down the Chesapeake Bay" (played by Bob Scobey's Frisco Band).
+Brinsfield would showcase a particular performer and trace that performer's development throughout his show.
+At various times, he used "Tishomingo Blues" going to commercials or breaks.

-Top jazz musicians when they played around Washington D.C. or Baltimore would show up on his show and the performer and Harley would reminisce about old times.
+Top jazz musicians, when they performed around Washington D.C. or Baltimore, would join his show and reminisce with Brinsfield about old times.

-Legacy
+Personal life

+Brinsfield was an old friend of Millard Tawes, governor of Maryland from 1959 to 1967, who named him as a commissioner of the Maryland State Roads Commission in the 1960s.
+Ironically, Brinsfield never drove a car, often walking along St. Paul Street from his home in the Marylander Apartments while carrying thousands of dollars in his baggy pockets.
+He loved to talk.

+Through his radio program, Brinsfield became friends with jazz singer Billie Holiday, and when she visited Baltimore, she stayed at an apartment he had built upstairs at his McMechen Street sandwich shop.

+Brinsfield was USN Retired when he met and married Arline Levy of San Francisco, California.
+A family story is that she hocked her engagement and wedding rings for sufficient cash to open the first Harley's.
+She became the bookkeeper for the chain, which eventually peaked at 15–20 restaurants throughout Maryland.

+Death and legacy

+Brinsfield died on May 6, 1990, at Greater Baltimore Medical Center in Towson after a long illness.
+He was survived by three siblings, his two sons, and five grandchildren.

-Harley has the strange legacy of being perhaps the most obscure person in the history of jazz, while at the same time remembered and missed by more people than any other.
+He has the strange legacy of being perhaps the most obscure person in the history of jazz, while at the same time remembered and missed by more people than any other.